nathanwilk7/Website/community/gsoc/README.md

 Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2022 project page.

-Please note that our application for GSoC 2022 is currently under review at Google.
-{:.message}

 * this unordered seed list will be replaced by toc as unordered list {:toc}